-- Q. Is a computer a machine?
+- Q. Is computer a machine?

 - Q. Name some natural things.

 - Q. Name some man-made things.

 - Q. Who makes machines?

 - Q. Are machines natural?

-- Q. What is the use of an air conditioner / refrigerator / washing machine / television / mobile / car?
+- Q. Discuss briefly the use of an air conditioner/refrigerator/washing machine/television/mobile/car.

 - Q. What does a computer need to run?

 - Q. How is a computer different from other machines?

 - Q. State any two features of a computer.

 - Q. Name two things which man can do better than computers.

 - Q. Name any two types of computers.

 - Q. Which is the largest type of computer?

 - Q. Which is the smallest type of computer?

 - Q. Can we keep all computers in our pocket?

 - Q. Name two computers which we can keep in our pocket.

 - Q. Name the computer which we keep on a desk or a table.

-After explaining the chapter, let the students do the course book exercises given on Pages 12, 13 and 14 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 14 and 15 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 12, 13, and 14 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on pages 14 and 15 of the main course book to imbibe interdisciplinary and problem & logical reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on Page 15 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on page 15 of the main course book will enhance the ability of the students and serve as a creativity & innovativeness, communication and digital literacy activity.